 Like me, you may assume the Samsung Galaxy S21 Ultra has a major advantage in the detail department thanks to its larger 108MP main camera.
 But to do so does a major disservice to the Google Pixel 5’s computational photography capabilities and overestimates the level of detail that can be pulled from Samsung’s pixel binned camera arrangement.

 For starters, the Galaxy S21 Ultra crops appear oversharpened.
 Either as a result of pixel binning or a post-processing pass.
 The Pixel 5’s details are much softer and natural-looking.
-To my eye, the Pixel 5 has seen some notable improvements to detail capture since launch thanks to a few software patches.
-There’s still a notable grain in darker corners, but the level of noise is now kept much more under control.
+To my eye, the Pixel 5 has seen some notable improvements to detail capture since launching, thanks to a few software patches.
+There’s still a notable grain in darker corners, but the noise level is now kept much more under control.
 As a result, detail rivals and occasionally exceed what you’ll get from the Galaxy S21 Ultra in more demanding scenarios.

 The shot above showcases the similarity you’ll find in details between the two, particularly when looking at reasonably close-by subjects.
-Samsung’s preference for sharpening leads to some more overly bright highlights on the vines but does help the brickwork pop.
-Heavy post-processing is a case of pros and cons and Samsung is no exception.
+Samsung’s preference for sharpening leads to more overly bright highlights on the vines but does help the brickwork pop.
+Heavy post-processing is a case of pros and cons, and Samsung is no exception.

 Extreme HDR capabilities

 Samsung and Google offer exceedingly powerful HDR capabilities and are two of the best in the business at the moment.
-Peeking into the highlights and shadows of our samples below reveals a well balanced dynamic range, mostly absent of clipping, and plenty of detail retention with both handsets.
+Peeking into the highlights and shadows of our samples below reveals a well-balanced dynamic range, mostly absent of clipping, and plenty of detail retention with both handsets.